zishan0215/tagFinder/README.md

 Tag Finder allows you to find the various html tags being used in a website along with their count.

 Instructions
-* Add websites to be crawled in the toBeCrawled list.
 * Run as `python crawler.py someurl.com`